edwinthinks/inspiration-ipsum/README.md

 - I setup my project with express /w typescript from this [article](https://medium.com/javascript-in-plain-english/typescript-with-node-and-express-js-why-when-and-how-eb6bc73edd5d), by Andre Gardi.

 - Setup eslint with typescript using this [article](https://javascriptplayground.com/typescript-eslint/)

+- Setting up react with express backend was assited using this [article](https://daveceddia.com/create-react-app-express-backend/)